 Carbon Tax vs. Cap and Trade

 Much has been written debating which is “better” — carbon tax or cap and trade.
 The essential difference is simply whether government controls the price or the level of emissions as shown in the simple table.
+Both can work to reduce emissions.

 Either system can return revenue to the households and businesses via other tax cuts or use the revenue to support government programs.
 Either system can include all or only some emissions.
 Based on the evolution so far, both systems will be in place for some period of time.
 Beyond which system is the best fit, we need to also consider what emissions are included and how the revenue is controlled and used.